 The ban on new licences came into effect at the end of December 2016, and will stay in place for the rest of this year.
 Owners with existing licences can continue to rent their homes to tourist.

-There are currently 1,500 flats in Sitges with tourist rental licences, and the local authorities estimate the number of illegal tourist rentals could be double that figure.
+There are currently 1,500 flats in Sitges with tourist rental licenses, and the local authorities estimate the number of illegal tourist rentals could be double that figure.

 Like Barcelona, Sitges is struggling with a growing numbers of tourists and their need for accommodation.
 Renting private homes to tourists on short visits can be extremely lucrative in a town like Sitges.